jhegedus42/frp-neural-network/README.md

 Monix does not have the transactional guarantees but allows the training to be scaled up massively in the cloud - using event streams for distributing the calculation workload horizontally - this could be a game changer for large datasets and complex networks.

-Potentially, an event stream based, reactive, description and implementation of neural networks, might bring something new to the table that no other neural network implementation can offer yet: using functional programming for describing neural networks and their training algorithms and massive parallelism via distributed computing in the cloud.
+Potentially, an event stream based, reactive, description and implementation of neural networks, might bring something new to the table that no other neural network implementation can offer yet:
+- using functional programming for describing neural networks and their training algorithms
+- massive parallelism via distributed computing in the cloud.